 1. What are the program's entry dates and application deadline?

 The M.S. in School Counseling with a PPS Credential is typically offered as a cohort-based model.
 The cohort model requires a minimum of 10 students to begin and allows students to progress through the program in a cohesive manner, which encourages relationship and competence.
 The program begins in the fall and/or in the spring as cohorts form.
 Information on the application requirements and deadlines can be found here.

 2. How long does the program take?

 This program can be completed in 2.5 years by taking 7 units in each of the spring, summer and fall terms.
-Please contact the graduate program advisor at the Metcalf School of Education or attend a Graduate Program Information Session for more detailed program completion details.
+Please contact the graduate program advisor at the Metcalf School of Education or attend an information session for more detailed information on program completion details.

 3. Can I work full time while enrolled in the program?

 Yes.
 However, students will be required to complete fieldwork during their course of studies.

 4. When do classes meet?